-Throughout the summer, the company hosts its popular Decorative Home and Salvage Show at Ripley Castle, Loseley Park, Cheshire Showground and new for 2019, Welland.
+Throughout the summer, the company hosts its popular Decorative Home and Salvage Show at Ripley Castle, Loseley Park, Cheshire Showground and Welland.

 The salvage shows are a must visit for anyone in the midst of a renovation project with upcycled furniture, period fixtures and fittings and industrial-style items all available to browse and buy.

-Throughout the year, Arthur Swallow have also added a number of dates to their popular Vintage Flea Market which will be held on 20th January, 17th February, 10th March, 28th April, 15th September, 27th October and 17th November.
+Throughout the year, Arthur Swallow also add a number of dates to their popular Vintage Flea Market which will be held this year on 15th November.

 The vintage fair is perfect for those looking for a more relaxed day out while on the hunt for those quirky trinkets and retro pieces.

 Location: Chelsea, London.

 Usually a highlight of any antique lover’s social calendar, the Chelsea Antiques Fair was much missed this year.

 Established in 1950, it is one of the most intimate and prestigious antique fairs in the UK.